Geek Punditry #171: You’ll Figure it Out On the Way

 I just don’t see it happening.

-So the next time you’re unhappy with the finale of a Netflix show and someone floats the idea that there’s a special “hidden” episode waiting for you, ask yourself if the streamer that killed The Santa Monica Diet would actually do such a thing before you pass that rumor along.
+So the next time you’re unhappy with the finale of a Netflix show and someone floats the idea that there’s a special “hidden” episode waiting for you, ask yourself if the streamer that killed The Santa Clarita Diet would actually do such a thing before you pass that rumor along.

 Blake M. Petit is a writer, teacher, and dad from Ama, Louisiana.
 His most recent writing project is the superhero adventure series Other People’s Heroes: Little Stars, volume one of which is now available on Amazon.
 You can subscribe to his newsletter by clicking right here.
 He’s also started putting his LitReel videos on TikTok.
 He’s planning to start his own Stranger Things conspiracy theory.
 Now that Netflix has Sesame Street, they’re doing a miniseries that will reveal the hidden connection between Eleven and all her siblings to the terrifying and legendary Count Von Count.
 You heard it here first.